fxlrnrpt/fxlrnrpt/README.md

 ℹ️ My name is Andrey.
 [Rockstar wannabe](https://notsoalive.goncharov.page/) -> coding monkey at Meta -> ML-padawan at Skoltech.

 🧪 Research interests are in the DL/LLM interpretability.
-Eager to explore why DL models are the way they are for performance gains, explainability and to satisfy my personal curiosity.
+Eager to explore why DL models are the way they are for explainability, control and performance gains.

 💼 ML-padawan at [Skoltech](https://new.skoltech.ru/en/programs/msc-data-sciences) ([CV](https://goncharov.page/cv))
 <ins>In previous episodes</ins>: Blockchain, web, and a bit of embedded at software consultancies ([DSR](https://en.dsr-corporation.com/), [DataArt](https://www.dataart.com/)) -> Headed front-end at [Hazelcast](https://hazelcast.com/) -> Worked on web perf and WASM integration at [Bricks](https://www.thebricks.com/) -> Enhancing DevX for mobile devs at [Meta](https://www.meta.com/) -> JS core and Performance & Reliability for Messenger at [Meta](https://www.meta.com/).